Happy Father’s Day to the greatest man that I have ever known, my Grandfather,

-I’m sure that when you took this photo so many years ago that you never dreamed your grandchild would be putting it on a world wide web so that millions of people could one day view it.
+I’m sure that when you took this photo so many years ago that you never dreamed your grandchild would be putting it on a world wide web so that millions of people could one day view it if they so desired.

 My grandfather in his youth looks exactly like my brother Johnny.